Fishing By Season

 Some of the best spring fishing can be found at the mouth of the streams coming into Lake Fontana.
 There are great spring runs of White Bass, Walleye, Small Mouth Bass, Large Mouth Bass and Steel Head that migrate out of lake Fontana into streams like the Tuckaseege River, Little Tennessee River and Nantahala River.
 If you are luck enough to have access to a boat, streams like Forney Creek, Hazel Creek and Nolan Creek, all coming out of the Smoky Mountain National Park, will have excellent fishing.
 These rivers are great places to escape the crowds and enjoy some of the best in beauty and spring fishing experiences that Swain County has to offer.

-Once fishing season opens on April 1, then all of the hatchery supported streams will provide excellent fishing opportunities as well.
+Once fishing season opens on the first Saturday in April, then all of the hatchery supported streams will provide excellent fishing opportunities as well.
 There are more places to fish for trout in Swain County than anywhere else in North Carolina.
 One of the best streams is the main stem of the Nantahala River below the delayed harvest section.
 This hatchery supported section of the Nantahala is a great place to book a Float Trip with one of the local licensed fishing outfitters for trout.

 Check with your local fishing shops in Bryson City or Nantahala Gorge for updates on water conditions and recommendations on what fly or lure is working best in a given area.
 They can point you in the right direction or get you set up with a reputable guide.